Blended wing body: History

+2020s

+In 2020, Airbus presented a BWB concept as part of its ZEROe initiative and demonstrated a small-scale aircraft.
+In 2022, Bombardier announced its EcoJet project.
+In 2023, California startup JetZero announced its Z5 project, designed to carry 250 passengers, targeting the New Midmarket Airplane category, expecting to use existing CFM International LEAP or Pratt & Whitney PW1000G 35,000 lbf engines.
+In August 2023, the U.S. Air Force announced a $235-million contract awarded over a four-year period to JetZero, culminating in first flight of the full-scale demonstrator by the first quarter of 2027.
+The goal of the contract is to demonstrate the capabilities of BWB technology, giving the Department of Defense and commercial industry more options for their future air platforms.

+Following this development, JetZero has received FAA clearance for test flights of its Pathfinder, a 'blended-wing' demonstrator plane designed to significantly reduce drag and fuel consumption.
+This innovative design could potentially lower emissions by 50%.
+Scheduled for full-scale development by 2030, JetZero plans to create variants for passengers, cargo, and military use.
+The project faces challenges in certification and integration with current airport infrastructures.

+California company Natilus announced the development of two BWB aircraft targeting the narrowbody market: a regional cargo aircraft, KONA, which can carry a payload of 3.8 metric tons and has a range of 900 nautical miles.
+Made of carbon fibre and fibreglass composites, KONA can be optionally piloted and is powered by jet engines developed by Pratt & Whitney.
+Natilus’s first passenger aircraft, the HORIZON, can carry a payload of 25 tons with a range of 3,500 nautical miles.
+The aircraft can carry up to 200 passengers.
+Natilus’s innovative BWB design is expected to lower carbon emissions by 50%, increase payload by 40% and reduce fuel consumption by 30% compared to tube-and-wing aircraft today.

 Characteristics

 The wide interior spaces created by the blending pose novel structural challenges.
 NASA has been studying foam-clad stitched-fabric carbon fiber composite skinning to create uninterrupted cabin space.

-The BWB form minimises the total wetted area – the surface area of the aircraft skin, thus reducing skin drag to a minimum.
+The BWB form minimizes the total wetted area – the surface area of the aircraft skin, thus reducing skin drag to a minimum.
 It also creates a thickening of the wing root area, allowing a more efficient structure and reduced weight compared to a conventional craft.
 NASA also plans to integrate Ultra High Bypass (UHB) ratio jet engines with the hybrid wing body.

-A conventional tubular fuselage carries 12–13% of the total lift compared to 31–43% carried by the centerbody in a BWB, where an intermediate lifting-fuselage configuration better suited to narrowbody sized airliners would carry 25–32% for a 6.1–8.2% increase in fuel efficiency.
+A conventional tubular fuselage carries 12–13% of the total lift compared to 31–43% carried by the centerbody in a BWB, where an intermediate lifting-fuselage configuration better suited to narrowbody-sized airliners would carry 25–32% for a 6.1–8.2% increase in fuel efficiency.